-27 Oct Reasons Why the need for Air Cargo Community System is Gaining Traction Across the Globe
+27 Oct Why the need for Cargo Community System is gaining traction worldwide?

 These technologies are offering cognitive as well as predictive capabilities to perform operations smartly.
 Now, an air cargo community system are slowly picking up pace across the world.
 But the reason to choose the same is not conventional.
 Here are some challenges due to which airports around the globe are sticking to cargo community systems.

 EDI message triggers are an inbuilt feature of community platforms.
 They eliminate the need for paper documents and enable instant data sharing on milestone completion.
 Earlier, with disconnected ERP systems in place, each stakeholder could email the documents on a static format to the next stakeholder in the fray.
 But not essentially the other one waiting to take the baton forward is digitally equipped.
 In such cases, the document will have to be printed and physically presented to the stakeholder.
 There are challenges involved in this step, the primary ones being delay and security risks of data leakage.
 Whereas with EDI trigger, the information shared is secured and specific to the stakeholders who share it among each other.
 Therefore, there is no scope of security breach.

 As the industry is now penetrating deep, the regulations as well grew.
 As on date, the regulations to send cargo from one country to the other is so high that not adhering to the same will lead to enormous delays.
 Be it Ground Handlers, Freight Forwarders or Customs Brokers to name a few, all of them have a process to follow to adhere with the guidelines.
 Failing to do so will hamper their operations.
 In turn, to incorporate and adhere to regulatory compliance.